Been-Pwned/Been-Pwned/README.md

 - 👋 Hi, I’m @Been-Pwned
-- 👀 I’m interested in Hacking, Webscraping, and web development
+- 👀 I’m interested in hacking, webscraping, web devleopment, WASM, and linux
-- 🌱 I’m currently learning C++, webscraping, and general computer things
+- 🌱 I’m currently learning rust, elixir with phoenix, and some basic math for AI
-- 💞️ I’m looking to collaborate on nothing publicly yet
+- 💞️ I’m looking to collaborate with any open sourced project I can find(and have the skills to help with)
 - 📫 How to reach me astoshanstuerm1@gmail.com or discord: Astoshan#4669

 <!---